 The Motley Fool Stock Advisor claims a performance track record of 421% profit since 2002 versus the S&P 500 increase of 85%.
 This track record is impressive, but is it true?
 We put it to the test.

 Motley Fool does not try to perform research on every stock and fund in the USA.
-The team focuses on specific stocks that they feel will, over the long term, significantly beat the S&P 500.
+The team focuses on stocks that will significantly beat the S&P 500 over the long term.
 They then provide lightweight and easy-to-read research reports and recommend why they feel the stock will be a superior long-term investment.

 Motley Fool Stock Advisor | S&P 500 |